This craze is getting stronger and stronger by the day.

 If you haven't already jumped on the bandwagon, you've probably at the very least considered it.
-CrossFit is a fun, albeit intense, way to get yourself in shape.
+CrossFit classes are a fun, albeit intense, way to get yourself in shape.

-But, before you go diving headfirst, check out how to prepare for CrossFit with our beginner's guide below.
+But, before you go diving headfirst, check out how to prepare for CrossFit with our beginner CrossFit training guide below.

-CrossFit is a strength and conditioning program that, according to their official website, prides itself on being broad, general and inclusive.
+CrossFit workouts are a high-intensity strength and conditioning program that, according to their official website, prides itself on being broad, general and inclusive.

 Understand that CrossFit, like every other discipline, carries with it risks and rewards.
 Watching it looks like fun, but is it really for you?

-If you answer yes to the below questions, then you can be confident that you’ll reap the most benefits from CrossFit.
+If you answer yes to the below questions, then you can be confident that you’ll reap the most benefits from this workout.

 If the idea of hitting the same routine every session is enough to make you snooze, then you’ll be in your element here.

-A dynamic mixture of weightlifting, cardio, calisthenics, strongman and whatever else your CrossFit coach wants to throw at you will keep you on your toes.
+A dynamic mixture of weightlifting, cardio, calisthenics, strongman, and whatever else your coach wants to throw at you will keep you on your toes.

-Don’t kid yourself before your first session–CrossFit is intense.
+Don’t kid yourself before your first session–it’s intense.

 If you haven't pushed yourself to the very edge of exhaustion before, prepare to be enlightened.
 There will be plenty of occasions where you’ve surpassed 100% effort, and the only thing pushing you further are fumes and the support of your fellow CrossFitters.